Solo Travel in Mongolia

 Travelling Around Mongolia

-Mongolia is a vast country.
-The Western part of the country is difficult to visit due to a lack of transport.
-The main railway connects north to south and connects with the Trans-Siberian Railway if you are planning on travelling onwards or are reaching Mongolia from Russia or China.
+Mongolia is a vast country and getting around Mongolia can be a bit of a challenge, depending on where you want to visit.
+Western Mongolia can be difficult to visit due to a lack of transport.
+The main railway connects north to south and connects with the Trans-Siberian Railway if you are planning on travelling in Mongolia from Russia or China.

-The 2nd and 3rd largest cities are near Ulaanbaatar and can be reached with private bus companies.
+Travelling Mongolia without a tour is possible.
+The 2nd and 3rd largest cities to visit in Mongolia are near Ulaanbaatar and can be reached on bus travel in Mongolia with private bus companies.
 If you are venturing out of the cities then minivans and shared jeeps are options to get around.
 If the idea of 12 hours overland is too much then consider flying internally.
 You may have to fly via Ulaanbaatar to another destination in Mongolia.

 Mongolia has 19 airports within the country.
-Chinggis Khan is the main international airport.
+When you are travelling to Mongolia you will probably fly into Chinggis Khan Airport, the main international airport and where most flights to Mongolia arrive at.
 This is situated 18 kms away from the capital city and a new airport is being built this year (in 2019).
 The only way to get to and from Chinggis Khaan Airport is via taxi.
 Taxis take 13 minutes and cost approximately £6.

-Mongolia is a fascinating country to explore but travel insurance is always recommended to cover you for any travel delays, medical assistance and accidents.
+Mongolia is a fascinating country to explore but travel insurance Mongolia is always recommended for any Mongolia trips to cover you for any travel delays, medical assistance and accidents.

 Best Time To Visit Mongolia

-The best time to visit is just before the summer in June where the conditions are more moderate.
+The best time to visit Ulaanbaatar and the rest of the country, is just before the summer in June where the conditions are more moderate.
 The temperature can drop in the evening so pack a fleece just in case.
 The chart below shows the average maximum day temperatures for Ulaanbaatar from January to December.

 Travelling Onwards (check visas before you travel)

-Mongolia to China – If you are wondering how do you get to Mongolia?
-You can take the Trans-Mongolian train from Beijing which takes 36 hours or you can fly into the country.
+Mongolia to China – If you are wondering, how do you get to Mongolia?
+You can take the Trans-Mongolian Railway from Beijing which takes 36 hours or you can fly into the country.
 Flights can sometimes be cancelled into and out of Mongolia due to the harsh climate so ensure that you leave yourself enough time to make the most out of your time there.
+I definitely recommend the Trans-Mongolian for traveling to Mongolia.
+It's such a unique way to arrive and I met others on the train.

 Mongolia to Russia – The Bayan Tumen Rail line runs from the Russian border to Choibalsan in Eastern Mongolia.

-- Is tipping expected?
+Is tipping expected?
 Yes.
-Top 10% in restaurants and also your tour guide and drivers.
+Tip 10% in restaurants and also your tour guide and drivers during your vacation in Mongolia.

 Plan Your Mongolian Travel